-Children continued to grow up in and work at the region's lumber camps.
+Numerous children grew up in and worked at the region's lumber camps.
 According to Duane Test, his mother, Minnie Showers Test, moved to Clearfield County from the coal regions of West Virginia, in 1922, when she was orphaned at 9-years-old.
-She lost her parents and came to live with her Aunt Lizzie and Uncle Jim Dodge.
-Together they raised her in several of the area's lumber camps.42 Minnie was interviewed by Jane Elling in 1998.
+She lost her parents and came to live with her aunt Lizzie and uncle Jim Dodge.
+Together they raised her in several of the area's lumber camps.49 Minnie was interviewed by Jane Elling, a former staff writer and columnist for Clearfield's newspaper, The Progress, in 1998.
 Much of what was recorded in Elling's article, was collaborated by her son.